vyefremov/prjctr-hl/hw14-cdn/README.md

 1. Make sure nodes have health checks endpoints (e.g. `/health`) to track the availability
 2. Use Lua to periodically check the availability of each node
-3. Use Loa to select the node based on the collected availability information of each node
+3. Use Lua to select the node based on the collected availability information of each node

 ### Least Number of Hops